How can I back up a DynamoDB table to Amazon S3?

 - Cons: These methods require you to create and maintain an EMR Cluster.
 If you use DynamoDBStorageHandler, then you must be familiar with Hive or Spark.

 Use AWS Glue to copy your table to Amazon S3.
-For more information, see Using exports with AWS Glue.
+For more information, see Using AWS Glue and Amazon DynamoDB export.

-- Pros: As AWS Glue is a serverless service, there is no need to create and maintain resources.
-You have the ability to directly write back to DynamoDB.
+- Pros: Because AWS Glue is a serverless service, you don't need to create and maintain resources.
+You can directly write back to DynamoDB.
 You can add custom ETL logic for use cases, such as filtering and converting, when exporting data.
 You can also choose your preferred format from CSV, JSON, Parquet, or ORC.
-For more information, see Format options for ETL inputs and outputs in AWS Glue.
+For more information, see Data format options for inputs and outputs in AWS Glue.